catseye/ALPACA/README.markdown

-The reference implementation, `bin/alpaca`, can evolve a cellular automaton, given its rules as described in ALPACA along with an initial configuration (which may be supplied by the ALPACA description.)
-It can also compile the ALPACA description to a program in Javascript that will evolve the cellular automaton, although this is more of a proof-of-concept at the moment.
-(It passes all the test cases, but is not really well-developed or cleaned up.)
+The reference implementation, `bin/alpaca`, can evolve a cellular automaton, given its rules as described in ALPACA along with an initial configuration (which may be supplied as part of the ALPACA description itself.)
+It can also compile the ALPACA description to a program in Javascript that will evolve the cellular automaton, although this is somewhat of a proof-of-concept feature as of this writing.
+(It passes all the test cases, but is not really well-architected or cleaned up.)

-### Tested ###
+### Testing ###

 The new implementation of ALPACA in Python has been tested with: